 ---|---|

-Variegated Monstera Adansonii is a pretty-looking plant that adds freshness and aesthetic appeal to your overall space outlook.
+Monstera plants are also great air purifiers that add freshness and aesthetic appeal to your overall indoor space outlook.

-To enjoy the leaves to the fullest, provide the Adansonii Variegated with bright indirect light and warm temperature, protecting it from cold drafts and pests attack.
+For top-fledged growth, provide your plant with bright indirect light and warm temperature, protecting it from cold drafts and pests attack.